iewaij/idinn-streamlit/docs/joss/paper.md

 In our example, this function should return 30 for each sample since the initial inventory is 6, the holding cost is 5, and there is neither a regular nor expedited order.
 We have 256 samples in this case, as we specified a batch size of 256.

 For dual-sourcing problems, we initialize the neural network controller using the `DualSourcingNeuralController` class.
-We use a simple neural network with 6 hidden layers and 128, 64, 32, 16, 8, 4 neurons, respectively.
+We use a simple neural network with 6 hidden layers.
+The numbers of neurons in each layer are 128, 64, 32, 16, 8, and 4, respectively.
 The activation function is `torch.nn.CELU(alpha=1)`.
 The neural network controller is initialized as follows.

 ```python
 dual_controller = DualSourcingNeuralController(